Bareboat Yacht Charters Blog

 The topsides feature a low coach roof, uncluttered teak decks, dual wheels, a German mainsheeting system operated at the helm, wide transom, and electrically operated swim platform.

 Below decks, the mood is light and airy with a mix of mahogany and lighter textures illuminated by multiple ports and hatches.
 The owner can choose from 8 different layouts that include three to five cabins with either a longitudinal or u-shaped galley.
-We feel the yacht charter marketplace will favor the 3 and 4 cabin layouts, as most are booked for 6 to 8 passengers.
+We feel the yacht charter marketplace will favor the 3 and 4 cabin layouts, as most yacht charter vacations are booked for 6 to 8 passengers.

 On the water, a deep V’d hull design delivers a favorable compromise between sea kindliness and speed while electric winches let the crew trim the sails with the touch of a button.